 But not by thee my steps shall be

 Forever and forever.”

 Alfred Lord Tennyson’s poem A Farewell is also a eulogy in which the poet himself says goodbye to nature.
 He describes this fact beautifully, that death is inevitable and nobody can escape it.
 He says goodbye to trees, seas, and rivers and to other elements of nature because he will die and will be forgotten, except his good deeds.
 But nature will remain the same forever.

 Function of Eulogy

-Eulogies are written or spoken memorials that help remind happy and good memories of the dead persons.
-In literary works, eulogies can make the dead persons appear more real and good to all those people who have not seen or known them.
+Eulogies are written or spoken memorials that help recall happy and good memories of dead loved ones.
+In literary works, eulogies can make the deceased appear more real and good to all those people who have not seen or known them.
 Many writers and poets have written eulogies in the honor of famous literary figures.
-Another function of eulogy is keeping the memories of dead ones alive.
-As we have learned from the above mentioned examples that the nature of a eulogy is optimistic, it is very helpful in boosting the morale of the depressed family.
+Another function of eulogy is to keep the memories of dead ones alive.
+As we have learned from the above-mentioned examples, the nature of a eulogy is optimistic, it is intended to boost the morale of the depressed family.